-Your questions about Apple TV+ answered
+Here's the latest information on Apple's premium streaming service

 How to set parental controls for Apple TV+

 You can set parental controls for Apple TV+ content just as you would for other content.
-These changes are according to the device.

-- How to use Restrictions and Parental Controls for iPhone and iPad
+The directions differ by device: iPhone/iPad, Apple TV, and Mac.

 Through the web, you can adjust parental controls for Apple TV+ as follows: